How to Hike Centerpoint to Big Bluff (Goat Trail)

 Find more places to camp along the Arkansas Buffalo River (Upper District) here.

 We hiked here mid-week during early December, and the weather was perfect.
-We did encounter a herd of wild boars, but they ran off right away.
+We encountered a herd of wild boars, but they ran off immediately.
 It was neat to see them.
 We also saw some deer.
-The area was incredibly remote and quiet.
+The area was remote and quiet.
 We were the only ones on the trail that we saw.

 If you’re hiking in the Ponca area, you might enjoy checking out these other hiking trails:

-Check back soon for new articles about hiking in the Buffalo National River, Ponca Wilderness, Ozark National Forest, and Northwest Arkansas!
+Check back soon for new guides about hiking in the Buffalo National River, Ponca Wilderness, Ozark National Forest, and Northwest Arkansas.

 Loving your adventures and loving these views too!
 This looks like an amazing place to hike.
 I never thought Arkansas had such beauty.
 Can’t wait to start travelling around the US again!